 - Appointing a qualifying party.

-- Providing general liability and workers compensation insurance.
+- Providing general liability insurance

 Topeka applicants must schedule and pass an ICC accredited exams.
 For more information, visit the International Code Council website.